germanstack/german-docs/src/pages/express/middleware.md

                                 <code>next</code> can be anything, but by convention <code>next</code> is commonly
                                 used.
                             </p>
-                            <p>A middeleware also acts as a bridge between an operating system or database and
+                            <p>A middleware also acts as a bridge between an operating system or database and
-                                applications, especially on a network. <code>app.use</code> is a bridge a between our routes and the application.</p>
+                                applications, especially on a network. <code>app.use</code> is a bridge between our routes and the application.</p>
                             <p>Earlier, the routes were not exposed when we first created them in <code>todo.js</code>,
                                 that's because we needed a brigde between the root app in the <code>index.js</code>